 - A yellow lanyard means I only talk to people I know

-- Finally, a red lanyard means I will approach you if I want to talk
+- A red lanyard means I will approach you if I want to talk

-Include a sensory map of the trade show hall or exhibit space.
-In fact, include a sensory map of the conference space.
-Let people know where to expect sensory-rich zones.
-Alternatively, where are sensory-friendly spaces that are quieter and less busy?
+For in-person events, include a sensory map of the trade show hall or exhibit space.
+In fact, include a sensory map of the whole conference space.
+Let people know where they can expect sensory-rich zones.
+Alternatively, indicate areas that are sensory-friendly spaces that are quieter and less busy.

-In conclusion, loan out noise-canceling earmuffs.
+Furthermore, in-person, loan out noise-cancelling earmuffs.
 Then again, you could probably even sell them at a big, noisy, crowded trade show.
-Give people an opportunity to visit, with a break from the cacophony and sounds!
+Give people an opportunity to visit with a break from the cacophony and sounds!